netcore-jsa/unimus-useful-scripts/job_report_SQL/README.md

 # job-report-sql
 DB queries for generating Unimus job report exports

-Contains examples of MySQL (MariaDB) and PostgreSQL queries for:
+Contains examples of MySQL (MariaDB), PostgreSQL and MSSQL queries for:
 - fetching last Discovery jobs in last week that failed
 - fetching last Backup jobs in last week that failed